es-ude/BazelCProjectCreator/README.md

   | python3 - MyProject
 ```
 to create a the new project `MyProject`.

+**Please note that** the project name must not contain dashes, dots or spaces since the bazel synchronization will fail in that case.

 If the folder `MyProject` already contains files, the script will fail,
 to prevent accidentally overwriting files.
 For more information on the Bazel Build Tool see https://bazel.build.